-1908-35 - Dictator Juan Vicente Gomez governs at time when Venezuela becomes world's largest oil exporter.
+1908-35 - Under dictator Juan Vicente Gomez, Venezuela becomes world's largest oil exporter.

 1948 - President Romulo Gallegos, Venezuela's first democratically-elected leader, overthrown within eight months in military coup led by Marcos Perez Jimenez.

 1958 - Admiral Wolfgang Larrazabal ousts Marcos Perez Jimenez; leftist Romulo Betancourt of the Democratic Action Party (AD) wins presidential election.

 1973 - Venezuela benefits from oil boom and its currency peaks against the US dollar; oil and steel industries nationalised.